Ze1598/WebNewsScrap-Python-/README.md

 Update log:

 -(feb.
-18th 2018): Added google_queries/googlequeries.py, a script that scrapes the first 10 results (the first page) of a google text query (1-word queries)
+18th 2018) Added google_queries/googlequeries.py, a script that scrapes the first 10 results (the first page) of a google text query (1-word queries)

+-(mar.
+28th 2018) Added a flickr scraper to scrape the ULRs for the results of a query.
+The script is in portuguese because I wrote it for a class

 External references: